matomo-org/developer-documentation/docs/3.x/tagmanager/integration-plugin.md

 The data layer allows users to access these values in an easy way within the Tag Manager and react to events that you trigger.
 The possibilities are endless!

-For example, if you push a `myintegration.username:"username"`, users could read this value as part of the container and track the username as a custom dimension or `userId`.
-The events you push allows users to react to it through a trigger.
-For example, users may want to track an event whenever a product is being viewed containing the price and the currency.
+For example, if you push a `myintegration.username:"username"`, users could read this value as part of the container and track the username as a [custom dimension](https://matomo.org/docs/custom-dimensions/) or [`userId`](https://matomo.org/docs/user-id/).
+The events you push allow users to react to it through a trigger.
+For example, users may want to track an event whenever a product is being viewed (the event containing the product name, price and the currency).
 Or they could show a popover offering a discount whenever a certain product is being added to the cart.

-If you support the data layer, we highly recommend that you document all available events and variables so users can accces these values and listen to these events.
+If you support the data layer, we highly recommend that you document all available events and variables so users can access these values and listen to these events.

 ## Embedding multiple containers